-One of the Panel's responsibilities is to deal with complaints made about the conduct of the Commissioner.
+One of the Panel's responsibilities is to deal with complaints made about the Commissioner's conduct.
 Any complaints alleging criminal conduct (or which indicate criminal conduct may have occurred) by the Commissioner must be recorded, and then referred to the Independent Office for Police Conduct for investigation.
 Any other complaints are handled by the Panel, usually through informal resolution, which means encouraging, helping and bringing about the resolution of a complaint without going through legal or formal proceedings.
 You can find out more about the process here.
-The Panel receives regular reports, which set out the number and themes of complaints handled during the period, as well as the main themes of Freedom of Information requests received both by the Commissioner's office and Norfolk County Council in relation to the Panel.
+The Panel receives regular reports, which set out the number and themes of complaints handled during the period, as well as the main themes of Freedom of Information requests received both by the Commissioner's Office and Norfolk County Council in relation to the Panel.
 This allows the Panel to monitor the issues being raised and to ensure the complaints process is being carried out appropriately.
+We welcome the fact that no conduct complaints have been submitted since the Panel's last annual report was published.